Albo3/Erobb221-Case/CONTEXT.md

         *   Grid items show case image (if available) filling the background, with name overlaid.
         *   Clicking a grid item selects the case.
     *   Displays selected case name and description (if description exists) above the reel.
-    *   Displays the case opening reel animation (items show image and larger, outlined text).
+    *   Displays the case opening reel animation (items show image and larger text with `display_color` outline/background). <!-- UPDATED -->
     *   Includes a larger "Open Case" button below the reel.
-    *   Displays the winning item details (name, image, rules) in a dedicated area *above* the reel after opening.
+    *   Displays the winning item details (name, image, rules, display_color) in a dedicated area *above* the reel after opening. <!-- UPDATED -->
     *   Calls `onNewUnbox` prop with the won item details.
     *   Plays item sound (if available) on win.
 *   **`WheelSpinner.tsx`**: Handles the visual spinning wheel logic and display. <!-- ADDED -->